crsuzh/Precheck/README.md

 ## HOWTO

 ## Preparation
 - The software hugo can be installed using brew.
-If brew is not installes in OS X, install homebrew first.
+If brew is not installed in OS X, install homebrew first.

 ```
 brew install hugo